pinobatch/libbet/README.md

 - Control Pad: Roll
 - A + Control Pad: Jump

-Performing feats in the game will earn you achievements.
-Some are harder to earn than others.

 Installation
 ------------
 The game is written in assembly language.
 Building it from source